Wilhelm Wolff: Life

-Wolff was born in Tarnau, Kreis Schweidnitz, Silesia (now Tarnawa, Lower Silesian Voivodeship, Gmina Żarów, Poland) in to a family of farmers.
-In 1831 he became active as a radical student organization member, for which he was imprisoned between 1834 and 1838.
+Wolff was born in Tarnau, a village in the Schweidnitz district of Silesia, Prussia (now Tarnawa, Lower Silesian Voivodeship, Gmina Żarów, Poland).
+His family were mainly farmers, his father being a hereditary serf.
+His mother was well-educated despite her low social class.
+He went to grammar school in Świdnica and university in Wrocław, mainly studying classical philology.

+In 1831 he became a member of a radical students' association, for which he was imprisoned between 1834 and 1838 (mainly in Fort Srebrna Góra), following the resumption of persecution of these types of organisations by the Bundestag, in line with the Carlsbad Decrees.
+He was released on 30 July 1838, and moved back to Wrocław.
+There, he attempted to become a private tutor, having been legally excluded from public teaching due to the interruption of his studies by his arrest.
+However, his licence to teach privately was denied by the government there.
+Accordingly, he moved to Posen where he worked as a tutor until 1840, in the service of Tytus Działyński, a Polish landowner.

 In 1846, in Brussels, Wolff became a close friend of Karl Marx and Friedrich Engels.
-He was active in the Brussels Communist Correspondence Committee and a member of the League of the Just in addition to being co-founder of the League of Communists in 1848 as a member of its central authority.
-He served as an editor of the Neue Rheinische Zeitung in 1848-1849 and as a member of the Frankfurt National Assembly.
+He was active in the Brussels Communist Correspondence Committee and a member of the League of the Just, in addition to being co-founder of the League of Communists in 1848, as a member of its central authority.
+He served as an editor of the Neue Rheinische Zeitung newspaper in 1848-1849, and as a member of the Frankfurt National Assembly.

 Wolff emigrated to Switzerland in 1849 and then to England in 1851.

 Legacy

-On his death, Wolff left a substantial fortune to Marx, who dedicated the first volume of Das Kapital to him with the line "To my unforgettable friend, Wilhelm Wolff.
+Upon his death, Wolff left a large fortune, earned through various business dealings, to Marx, who dedicated the first volume of Das Kapital to him with the line "To my unforgettable friend, Wilhelm Wolff.
 Intrepid, faithful, noble protagonist of the proletariat."

-According to American economics Professor Richard D. Wolff, Wilhelm Wolff is one of Richard Wolff's distant relatives.

 Gerhart Hauptmann's play Die Weber (The Weavers) is based on Wolff's essay about the weavers' uprising in Silesia in 1844 and its suppression, Das Elend und der Aufuhr in Schlesien.